Solar panel pigeon proofing: is it worth it?

 These fellow trespassers can exacerbate damages to both panels and the structure of the building.

-Some birds, including pigeons and sparrows, also carry mites that can infest your home.
+And as mentioned above, birds often carry mites that can infest your home.

 2kWp